Nout1/CH32V003-J4M6/README.md

 # Option 4: 3 GPIOs and no blinking
 A mixed variant of previous options is shown below.
-This option makes YELLOW dependent on GREEN, so it supports no blinking, but still used only 3 GPIOs and 4 wires to each traffic light, now at the cost of 1 PMOS
+This option makes YELLOW dependent on GREEN, so it supports no blinking and  still used only 3 GPIOs at the cost of 1 PMOS Nice about this option: You can keep 3 resistors **on the mother board** and still wire all LEDs in each traffic light with the same 4 wires.
+Great!

 ![image](https://github.com/user-attachments/assets/d4927ea3-7d85-4b17-81c1-29cb8158ea9f)